felixghislaindev/country-data-table/README.md

 4. **Filtering & Search**:
    Filters implemented as dropdowns, with handlers to update the table data based on the selected filters.
 The search bar will filter by country code (exact match) or country name.

+### Technical Stack:

+- React - The core library for building user interfaces.
+- Apollo Client - A library for fetching data from a GraphQL API.
+- Tailwind CSS - A utility-first CSS framework for styling.
+- Recoil - A state management library for React applications.

+- React Router DOM - A library for handling routing in React applications.
+- GraphQL - A query language for APIs, used in conjunction with Apollo Client for data fetching.
+- Lucide React - A library of open-source icons for React.
+- React Feather - A collection of customizable icons for React applications.
+- tailwindcss/vite - A Vite plugin for integrating Tailwind CSS.
+- Vite - A fast and modern build tool for React applications.

+I just wanted to express my gratitude for this experience.
+I've learned so much, particularly with Recoil, and it has been incredibly valuable in expanding my knowledge.
+Thank you for the opportunity to work on this project!